First to Fight (film): Plot

-In 1942, a force of American Marines are attacked by the Japanese in the jungles at Guadalcanal.
-Sergeant "Shanghai" Jack Conell (Chad Everett) is the sole survivor of his squad, and when he makes it back to his own lines, he is given a field promotion to Lieutenant and awarded the Medal of Honor by Lt.
-Col. Baseman (Dean Jagger).
+In 1942, a group of American Marines are attacked by the Japanese in the jungles at Guadalcanal.
+Staff Sergeant "Shanghai" Jack Conell is the sole survivor of his squad, and when he makes it back to his own lines, he is given a field promotion to Second Lieutenant and awarded the Medal of Honor by Colonel Baseman.

 Sent back home on a War Bonds Tour, Connell is reluctant to trade on his heroism and does not consider himself a hero, just a survivor.
 When he returns home, despite efforts of his friends to find him dates, he falls in love with Peggy Sandford (Marilyn Devin) and the two are married.
-Her fiancé had been killed and Peggy extracts a promise from Connell that he will not go back into the war.
-For a time, he trains new recruits at Camp Pendleton Marine Base, but is emotionally distraught as he comes to think of himself as a slacker and treats his trainees harshly in the belief that they need to be hardened for battle.
+Her fiancé had been killed, and Peggy extracts a promise from Connell that he will not go back into the war.
+For that time, he trains new recruits at Camp Pendleton Marine Base, but is emotionally distraught as he comes to think of himself as a slacker and treats his trainees harshly in the belief that they need to be hardened for battle.

-With a confrontation with Lt.
-Col. Baseman who is afraid for him and his mental state, Connell is offered the chance to go back into the lines.
+With a confrontation with Colonel Baseman who is afraid for him and his mental state, Connell is offered the chance to go back into the lines.
 He volunteers to return to the fighting, but even with Peggy, now pregnant and fearing for him, releasing him from his promise, Connell finds it difficult to become the warrior he once was.
 After freezing in combat, he eventually takes charge of his unit and leads them successfully in a raid against a Japanese island stronghold.